Guiorgy/MqttSql/README.md

  This project uses [TopShelf](https://github.com/Topshelf/Topshelf) to manage the Windows service.

- To install the windows service, open an elevated shell window using navigate to the directory with the executable, for example:
+ To install the Windows service, open an elevated shell window and navigate to the directory with the executable, for example:

  `cd "C:\Program Files\MqttSql`